aws-samples/amazon-bedrock-client-for-mac/README.md

 ### Installation
 1. Download and open the DMG file
 2. Drag the app to your Applications folder
-3. Launch the app and configure your AWS settings
+3. Launch the app and configure your AWS settings (ensure ~/.aws/credentials and ~/.aws/config are properly set up with your access keys or SSO configuration)

-### Security Approval
-When opening for the first time, you may need to approve the application:

-1. Go to System Preferences > Privacy & Security
+> **IMPORTANT:** When opening for the first time, macOS security features will block the application.
+You'll need to approve it manually in System Preferences > Privacy & Security by clicking "Open Anyway".
-2. Scroll down and click "Open Anyway"

 <img width="600" alt="Security approval dialog" src="https://github.com/user-attachments/assets/358213a1-2237-4513-96fc-0dd7af9de5e7" />